A Stochastic Operator Framework for Optimization and Learning with Sub-Weibull Errors: Motivation and Framework Development

-We also note that under \cref{as:stochastic-framework}(i) there may exist times during which \emph{none} of the coordinates are updated, because $u_i^\ell = 0$ for all $i = 1, \ldots, n$.
+Under \cref{as:stochastic-framework}(i) there may exist times during which \emph{none} of the coordinates are updated, because $u_i^\ell = 0$ for all $i \in \{ 1, \ldots, n \}$.
 This is different from the framework used in \emph{e.g.} \cite{combettes_stochastic_2015,combettes_stochastic_2019}, where at least one $u_i^\ell$ must always be different from zero.
-One may argue that in \cite{combettes_stochastic_2015} iterations that do not see an update are not counted, thus the event $u_i^\ell = 0$ for all $i = 1, \ldots, n$ can be excluded.
-However, even an iteration without updates requires some time (in terms of computational time elapsed), and choosing not to count them would skew the convergence rate evaluation; this considerations will be important when we will study the convergence of online algorithms later in this paper.
+Accounting for such events is important in online scenarios, where the problem changes (\textit{e.g.} due to changes in the environment) even when updates are not performed.